Finland’s parliament votes sure to NATO

 #Finlands #parliament #votes #NATO

-Of the 200 lawmakers, 188 voted in favour and eight in opposition to the application, Speaker Matti Vanhanen mentioned.
+Of the 200 lawmakers, 188 voted in favour and eight against the appliance, Speaker Matti Vanhanen stated.

-Register now for FREE limitless entry to Reuters.comRegister
+Register now for FREE limitless access to Reuters.comRegister

-Opponents to the applying included some lawmakers from the Left Alliance, part of Finland's five-party coalition, amongst them Markus Mustajarvi who challenged the choice with a counter proposal resulting in it being put to the vote.
+Opponents to the applying included some lawmakers from the Left Alliance, part of Finland's five-party coalition, among them Markus Mustajarvi who challenged the choice with a counter proposal resulting in it being put to the vote.

 Register now for FREE unlimited entry to Reuters.comRegister

-Our Standards: The Thomson Reuters Trust Principles.
+Our Requirements: The Thomson Reuters Belief Rules.

 Quelle: www.reuters.com